Are Your Internal Controls Still Effective? – Managing in This Challenging Environment and Beyond

-As we all experience these unprecedented living and business operating conditions, it is not only a best practice, but it is strongly recommended that organizations reassess their accounting, safeguarding of assets, and financial reporting risks.
+We have all experienced unprecedented changes in our living and business operating conditions.
+In such an environment it is not only a best practice, but strongly recommended that organizations reassess their accounting, safeguarding of assets, and financial reporting risks.

-The world has changed and will continue to change, and we don’t know how long this will last.
-When we do go back to normal, what will that normal will look like?
+The world has changed and will continue to change.
 In such a fluid environment, every organization—large or small, private or public—should perform a risk assessment.
-The following risks have emerged as a result of the “shelter in place” directives, which required most organizations to shift into remote operations.
+The following risks emerged as a result of the “shelter in place” directives, which required most organizations to shift into remote operations.

 - The inability of control owners to perform controls due to absences either because they can’t physically perform the controls due to office closures or resulting from employees becoming disabled

 - Information Technology gaps because of employees not being capable of operating “legacy control procedures” remotely because they lack training and require supervision and support by other members of their team(s)

 - Information Technology limitations exposure.
 Example: Not having remote access to all “legacy systems”

 - Information Technology application performance concerns, including data transmission bandwidth or other performance related issues resulting from operating remotely in VPN or VDI modes

 - Lack of information flow from subsidiaries, or other parts of the organization, which may affect management’s ability to effectively operate controls